bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

 ~~~
 $ ls *R1.fastq
 ~~~
-{: .bash}

 ~~~
 JC1A_R1.fastq JP4D_R1.fastq
 ~~~
-{: .output}

 lists only the file that ends with `R1.fastq`.

 ## Command History

 If you want to repeat a command that you've run recently, you can access previous commands using the up arrow on your keyboard to go back to the most recent command.
 Likewise, the down arrow takes you forward in the command history.

 A few more useful shortcuts: